 Performances added due to popular demand: Monday, Sept 18 (7:30pm), Tuesday, Sept 19 (1pm & 7:30pm) and Wednesday, Sept 20 (1pm & 7:30pm)

 Advisory: The Two Gentlemen of Verona includes some suggested sexual content.

 The Two Gentlemen of Verona is approximately 2hrs 30mins including intermission.

-Photo Credit: Charlie Gallant as Proteus and Nadeem Philip as Valentine
+Photo Credit: Charlie Gallant as Proteus and Nadeem Phillip as Valentine

 Photo & Image Design: David Cooper and Emily Cooper

 An astonishingly funny, smart, elegant staging… the must-see hit of the summer.Jerry Wasserman, The Vancouver Sun

 The Two Gentlemen of Verona demonstrates why Bard on the Beach continues to be a force in Vancouver’s theatrical landscape.Chelsey Stuyt, Vancouver Presents!

 You should see The Two Gentlemen of Verona; it’s brilliantly conceived and brilliantly executed.Jo Ledingham